 This town has long been celebrated for its healing spring waters and tranquil valley setting, and as we coasted into town on a winding road lit golden by the late afternoon sun, I could see why thousands of people have been relaxing, easing their pains, and “taking the water” here for years.

-I felt such relaxation and peace here that I began to drink in long, slow, deep breaths of the fresh spring air, and to feel better about us.
-And we would dine well tonight!
+I felt such relaxation and peace here that I began to drink in long, slow, deep breaths of the fresh spring air, and to feel slightly better about us.
+Hope was peeking through the French countryside, and we would dine well tonight!

 The sun was setting and a warm breeze wafted in.
 I felt positively serene and agreeable to any story to come from the Baker’s mouth tonight.
 The wine certainly helped.
-And the first course was a mushroom soup, with a “cloud” and truffles on top.
+And the first course was a mushroom soup, with a “cloud” and truffles on top, see above.
 Sigh.

-And, of course, his signature local fish with fresh spring vegetables and a hearty consommé.
+And, of course, his signature local fish with fresh spring vegetables and a fresh, savory consommé.

-I love rhubarb (reminds me of grandmothers) and our menu happened to have a Festival of Rhubarb listed.
-A small plate of rhubarb tarts and pastries along with a baked bread pudding with rich, creamy rhubarb ice cream.
+I love rhubarb (reminds me of both my Kansan grandmothers) and our menu happened to have a Festival of Rhubarb listed!
+What luck, to enjoy a plate of rhubarb tarts and pastries along with a baked bread pudding with rich, creamy rhubarb ice cream.
 It was a dream.

 I was thankful and full and resigned.
 This elegant dinner would be our last real pleasure — our last act of kindness and love — and I would always remember it with a smile and a long, deep breath.